Joan Collins: 2020s

-In October 2019, she worked on the feature film The Loss Adjuster opposite Luke Goss and Martin Kemp, which was released in late 2020.
+She had a co-starring role in the 2020 film The Loss Adjuster opposite Luke Goss and Martin Kemp.
 In 2021, Collins appeared in a short comedy spoof for Comic Relief entitled 2020: The Movie, in which she played Maggie Keenan, the first person to receive a COVID-19 vaccination.
-Collins was set to star as Adelaide of Maurienne in the historical drama television series Glow and Darkness, alongside Jane Seymour and Denise Richards which she began filming for in 2020; it was set to be released in late 2021.
-In May 2021, it was announced that Collins would have a role in the musical film Tomorrow Morning, based on the acclaimed musical play of the same name; the film was released in September 2022.
+Collins starred as Adelaide of Maurienne in the historical drama miniseries Glow and Darkness (2021), alongside Jane Seymour and Denise Richards.
+She is the subject of the feature-length TCM documentary This Is Joan Collins (2022), in which she narrates her own story.
+Collins had a role in the 2022 musical Tomorrow Morning, based on the acclaimed musical play of the same name.
+She is set to portray Wallis Simpson in a movie under a working title The Bitter End.
+Filming on the movie began in May 2025, taking place in London and Paris.

 Other ventures

 Philanthropy

 Collins has publicly supported several charities for several decades.
 In 1982, Collins spoke before the U.S. Congress about increasing funding for neurological research.
 In 1983, she was named a patron of the International Foundation for Children with Learning Disabilities, earning the foundation's highest honour in 1988 for her continuing support.
 Additionally, 1988 also saw the opening of the Joan Collins Wing of the Children's Hospital of Michigan in Detroit.
 In 1990, she was made an honorary founding member of the National Society for the Prevention of Cruelty to Children.

 In 1994, Collins was awarded the lifetime achievement award from the Association of Breast Cancer Studies in Great Britain for her contribution to breast cancer awareness in the UK.
 Collins is patron of Fight for Sight; in 2003, she became a patron of the Shooting Star Chase Children's Hospice in Great Britain, while continuing to support several foster children in India, something she has done for the past 35 years.
 Collins serves her former school, the Royal Academy of Dramatic Art, as the Honorary President of the RADA Associates.